PowerShellCrack/PSAVDDeploymentToolkit/README.md

 ## Type: **WindowsUpdate**

 Supported parameters are:
-- **enabled** – boolean. enables or disables the step in the csutomizations
+- **enabled** – boolean. enables or disables the step in the customizations
 - **type** – string.
 Set to "WindowsUpdate"
 - **name** – string.
 Name of step
 - **id** – guid. can be anything.
 Not used